 | GET /lms/users | Sync employee profiles from the LMS |

-| POST /lms/courses | Push your course listings with deep links |
+| POST /lms/courses/bulk | Import your course catalog (create or update) |

 | GET /lms/course-progressions | Check which users are assigned/enrolled |